 At AHA Foundation, breaking the silence about female genital mutilation (FGM), child and forced marriage, and other harmful cultural practices is at the heart of our work every day.
 Together, we must bring these abuses to light if we want to protect women and girls at risk and uproot these acts of gender-based violence.
 This fight is only possible because of brave survivors and your support.

-This month, Nevaeh and Shagufa are the brave survivors whose stories we share.
+This month, Shagufa is the brave survivor whose story we share.

 FGM, child and forced marriage, and honor violence are often uncomfortable issues to bring up and discuss.
 Many choose to turn a blind eye, but not you.
 If you can, please consider us in your year-end giving so that we can continue to amplify the voices and stories of brave women and girls like Shagufa and Navaeh.

 Right now, vulnerable women and girls’ needs are great.
 Since the pandemic struck, messages to our crisis text line have tripled, showing the dangers that lockdowns have presented to at-risk girls.
 The STOP FGM Act of 2020 still lingers in the Senate Judiciary Committee, leaving thousands of girls unprotected.
 Please contact your senator

 to ask them to pass this bill without delay.

 Your gift can make a difference.
 And if you donate now

 , your gift will be doubled thanks to the generosity of our donors who provided matching funds for this holiday season.